ghobot/blog/_devices/oculus_rift_cv1.md

 ##### Why this device?
 The CV1 creates a cohesive room scale experience with state of the art motion controllers and spatial audio all in a lightweight headset.
 It is the most portable of the currently available VR solutions with executing a sit down 6DOF experience with a mobile workstation solution,  one sensor, the headset and controllers.

+This device also is more portable than the HTC Vive which requires 2 sensors that must stay in a room.
+The CV1 can operate on a laptop (asus zephyrus 2017).
+We have tested using one sensor to power both head and controller tracking.